Yanks reliever throws 4 wild pitches in 10th, Red Sox rally

+BOSTON (AP) — It took most of a rainy night at Fenway Park for the Red Sox to find their offense.
+It took one wild inning by reliever Brooks Kriske for the Yankees to squander an opportunity to gain valuable ground on their longtime rivals.

-BOSTON (AP) — Kiké Hernández hit a two-run double that tied the game with two outs in the ninth inning, and the Boston Red Sox took advantage of a record four wild pitches by Brooks Kriske in the 10th to rally past the rival New York Yankees 5-4 on a rainy Thursday night at Fenway Park.
+Kiké Hernández hit a two-run double that tied the game with two outs in the ninth inning, and Boston took advantage of a record four wild pitches by Kriske in the 10th to rally past New York 5-4 on Thursday.

+“That’s why you play until the last out is made,” Hernández said.
+“Pitchers did a good job of keeping us in the game.”

-Xander Bogaerts scored on a sacrifice fly by Hunter Renfroe in the 10th to win it.
+Xander Bogaerts scored on a sacrifice fly by Hunter Renfroe in the 10th to win the opener of a four-game series.
 The victory was Boston’s third straight and snapped New York’s four-game winning streak.

+Boston also remained one game up on Tampa Bay in the AL East.
+The third-place Yankees, who have lost eight of 10 to the Red Sox this season, are eight games back.

 Matt Barnes (5-2), the sixth Red Sox pitcher of the night, gave up a run in the 10th but got the win.
 Kriske (1-1) allowed Boston’s final two runs for a blown save, becoming the first major leaguer to throw four wild pitches in a single extra inning, according to STATS.